GluuFederation/docs-ce-prod/docs/source/integration/sswebapps/saml-sp.md

 ## Troubleshooting

  - Make sure you update your hosts file on the Gluu Server, Apache server, and your workstation--this won't work with IP addresses, only.

  - Check the Shibboleth log file `/opt/idp/logs/idp-process.log` if you don't see the headers or REMOTE_USER environment variables.
-Also, restart the Jetty service by `service identity restart` to make sure the new Shibboleth IDP xml files were loaded.
+Also, [restart](../../operation/services.md#restart] the `identity` service to make sure the new Shibboleth IDP xml files were loaded.

- - Clear the cookies in your web browser for both the Apache site, and the Gluu Server if you are logging in and logging out a lot with lots of server restarts.
+ - Clear the cookies in your web browser for both the Apache site, and the Gluu Server if you are logging in and logging out with lots of server restarts.

- - If you do test in local environment and using proxies you may need
-   to bypass proxy address checking by setting checkAddress="false" in shibboleth2.xml configuration
+ - If you do test in local environment and using proxies you may need to bypass proxy address checking by setting checkAddress="false" in shibboleth2.xml configuration

 ## IIS SAML Configuration